 - The Application for Graduate Admission, available online or from the University Graduate Admissions Office, must be completed.
-There is a $35 application fee; this fee is waived if the application is filed online.
-Former Butler students are also not required to submit the application fee.
+There is no application fee for applications submitted online.

 - The separate JCA Music Graduate application supplement must also be completed; it is available online.
 Upon completing the supplemental application, applicants will request an audition date from a prescribed list.
 The School of Music office will work with the applicant directly to finalize an audition schedule that works well with the student and department.
 For degrees requiring pre-screening materials (all except for Performance and Music Education), all pre-screening materials must be submitted and approved before an audition can be confirmed.

 - An official transcript from each college or university previously attended must be sent directly from the issuing institution to the University Graduate Admissions Office.
 If the college attended has an electronic transcript option, the transcript can be sent electronically directly from the College/University to email@example.com.
 An undergraduate degree must be completed before graduate study can begin.
 If the undergraduate degree is other than music, the requirements of Butler's Bachelor of Arts degree will be used by the Director of Graduate Music Studies, together with the appropriate faculty, to create an individualized plan of study, including any remedial work.
 Remedial work may also be required in other instances depending upon the undergraduate degree and the graduate degree program.